Sticky Bun Sourdough Coffee Cake (Using Sourdough Discard)

 sticky bun sourdough coffee cake caramel layer

-The simple caramel nut topping is made by melting butter and sugar together with a bit of honey and spreading that in a buttered dish before topping with chopped nuts.
+Step 1: Make the simple caramel nut topping by melting butter and sugar together with a bit of honey and spreading it in a buttered dish before topping with chopped nuts.

 What size pan and type of pan do I use?